An Easy and Delicious 4-Ingredient Frosting Recipe

 2 cups confectioners’ sugar, sifted

 - Combine brown sugar and butter in a small saucepan over medium heat.
 Simmer and stir constantly until well combined.
-Carefully pour in the milk, stirring, and bring mixture to a boil.
+Carefully pour in the milk, stirring, and bring the mixture to a boil.
 Remove from heat and cool slightly.

 - Place the confectioners’ sugar in a large mixing bowl.
 Pour the hot brown sugar mixture over the confectioners’ sugar.
 Beat with an electric mixer on low until frosting is smooth and creamy.